Volkswagen Golf R review - Interior, design and technology

 At the back, you’ll spot LED light clusters and the quad exhausts, which are the biggest giveaway to the R's performance.
 The optional 19-inch alloy wheels add an aggressive look and, combined with the 15mm lower ride height, they contribute to the Golf R’s purposeful look.

 With its boxy proportions and practical image, the estate version is even more low key, giving the model real Q-car appeal.
-It looks particularly stealthy on the standard 18-inch alloy wheels.
+Although no longer offered on the Golf price list, it still looks particularly stealthy on the standard 18-inch alloy wheels.

 The cabin blends the sporty feel of a hot hatch with the swish ambience of an upmarket executive car.
 The standard Golf’s superb dash is complemented by a gloss black centre console and carbon-look decorative trim.
 Sports seats and aluminium pedals come as standard, while the classy and sporty multifunction wheel and first-rate switchgear make everything you touch feel suitably special for a £30k+ car.